sidharrth2002/sambal-sos-app/README.md

 ### Monetary
 If you're willing to support us financially, please do get in touch with us!

 Monetary donations will be primarily utilized for maintenance costs of the [Bendera Putih App](https://www.benderaputih.app), which includes: server costs, domain costs, etc.
+You can contribute to the server costs here: https://www.buymeacoffee.com/benderaputih

 ### Development
 If you have experience in any of the following skills, you're exactly who we're looking for to join the team: